Gazpa/CurrencyExchanger/README.md

 The main component is the `App` component, from this one we would use different child stateless components that will be reusable.<br />

+To swap between `App` Function Component type and Class Component type, please change the import for that component in files:<br />

+- `src/index.js`
+- `src/js/components/__test__/App.test.tsx`

+To be `"js/components/AppClassComponent"`.

 All changes in the inputs or other components are managed by the main `App` component and the result is passed as props to children.<br />

 We use `redux` to manage app state, but would have been enough with `useReducer` at top level, passing any info needed via props or<br />